Uncle Phil: Oh, I don't think so.

-The closing line to any fight or disagreement between a teenager and either his father/mother or (more commonly) his important replacement parental figure (in the right genre, between the hero and his mentor).
+The closing line to any fight or disagreement between a child and either their parent or (more commonly) their important replacement parental figure (in the right genre, between the hero and their mentor).

-This is either a loophole for someone who really is in the wrong and wants a reason to end the argument without defending himself, or a way for a Good-aligned (or standards-bearing) offspring to inform his Evil-aligned father [figure] that he has crossed the line and is no longer worthy of respect, admiration, or obedience.
-It can also be delivered to deliberately hurt a parental figure who genuinely feels that he is their father in every sense but the biological.
+This is either a loophole for someone who really is in the wrong and wants a reason to end the argument without defending themselves, or a way for a Good-aligned (or standards-bearing) offspring to inform their Evil-aligned parent [figure] that they have crossed the line and is no longer worthy of respect, admiration, or obedience.
+It can also be delivered to deliberately hurt a parental figure who genuinely feels that they are their parent in every sense but the biological.
 In this case, the accusation typically leads to guilt on both sides, and usually a last-minute apology and reconciliation...unless it turns out to be the last time they ever speak.

 A twist that turns up the tension is "You're not his father."

-Compare/contrast with I Have No Son!.
+Compare/contrast with I Have No Son!, to which the teen may fire back with this trope.
 Note that this trope is not generally related to I Am Not Your Father, since it's usually understood by both parties that the person really isn't their father (and that's the point).

 - One Piece:

 - Ace uses this phrase on Garp in a flashback, in response to him opposing his plan to become a pirate.
 Unlike some who invoke it on a non-biological father figure, he doesn't think much of his biological father, Gol D. Roger.